wumpyproject/docs/docs/tutorial/creating-commands/index.md

 # Creating Application Commands

 Application Commands is the first entrypoint to Discord's interactions.
-This tutorial will walk through creating simple greeting commands and how to make use of subcommands to categorize them.
+This tutorial will walk through creating commands which make simple responses.

 The code in this tutorial should be placed where the `...` is in the code copied from [Getting set up](./getting-set-up): between defining `app =` and